fastai/course-v3/docs/index.md

 You might be surprised by what you *don't* need to become a top deep learning practitioner.
 You need one year coding experience, a GPU and appropriate software (see below), and that's it.
 You don't need much data, you don't need university-level math, and you don't need a giant data center.
 For more on this, see our article: [What you need to do deep learning](http://www.fast.ai/2017/11/16/what-you-need/).

 The easiest way to get started is to just start watching the first video right now!
-On the sidebar just click "Lessons" and then click on lesson 1, and you'll be on your way&hellip;
+On the sidebar just click "Lessons" and then click on lesson 1, and you'll be on your way.
+If you want an overview of the topics that are covered in the course, have a look at [this article](https://www.fast.ai/2019/01/24/course-v3/).

 ### Using a GPU